Geeks in Phoenix

 How to get to and use the Advanced Boot Options inside of Windows 11

-But starting with Windows 8, Microsoft changed how you get to the Advanced Boot Options.
-You can either get to the Advanced Boot Options inside of Windows 11 or when you log in to Windows 11.
+However, starting with Windows 8, Microsoft changed how you access the Advanced Boot Options.
+You can access the Advanced Boot Options inside Windows 11 or when you log in to Windows 11.

 So why would you want or need to get to the Advanced Boot Options?
 Some features can only be accessed through the Advanced Boot Options, like Safe Mode and UEFI / BIOS Settings.